-Body language can also be interpreted in multiple ways: if someone is fidgety, sweaty, and uncomfortable, it could be because they like you and feel extremely nervous and on edge in your presence.
+Body language can also be interpreted in multiple ways: If someone is fidgety, sweaty, and uncomfortable, it could be because they like you and feel extremely nervous and on edge in your presence.
 It could also be, though, that they sincerely dislike you, feel uncomfortable, and are eager to conclude your interaction.
-If a man's nostrils flare, it can indicate that he is interested in you, and is trying to take in more of your natural scent-or it could mean that he is angry and defensive.
+If a man's nostrils flare, it can indicate that he is interested in you and is trying to take in more of your natural scent.
+Or it could mean that he is angry and defensive.

 How To Know If A Guy Likes You: Body Language And Behavior

 Body language is an invaluable tool in the proverbial cupboard of anyone hoping to understand human behavior.
-Body language is often the unconscious, unfiltered version of a person's experience, and can be used to determine what someone is feeling in situations when they are unwilling to be forthright or have not yet offered an explanation for their behavior.
+Body language is often the unconscious, unfiltered version of a person's experience.
+It can be used to determine what someone is feeling in situations when they are unwilling to be forthright or have not yet offered an explanation for their behavior.
 Although it cannot be relied upon entirely as the sole proof of someone's affection for you, it can certainly lend insight into a situation and set your mind at ease if you are uncertain about how someone feels toward you.
-There are several predictors of a man's interest, including eye contact, their body about yours in space, physical touch, and subtle indications, such as flared nostrils and open lips.
+There are several predictors of a man's interest, including eye contact, their body with regard to yours in space, physical touch, and subtle indications, such as flared nostrils and open lips.
 Using these small clues, you may be able to determine whether or not the object of your affection is similarly interested.